 GO! for a Cause – The Official Charity Program of GO!
 St. Louis

 GO!
 St. Louis offers non-profit organizations the opportunity to fundraise and bring cause awareness through its GO! for a Cause Charity Program.
 This program provides an exciting and rewarding opportunity for individual participants to accomplish training goals, while at the same time, raise funds and awareness for their favorite charity.
-Since its inception in 2010, GO! for a Cause has raised more than $1.2 million for area causes!
+Since its inception in 2010, GO! for a Cause has raised more than $1.5 million for area causes!
+In 2014, 30 charities, which included 1,000 participants raised $350,000.

 For questions about GO! for a Cause, please contact Alison Berger at (314) 727-0800 or firstname.lastname@example.org